cldellow/cldellow.github.io/_posts/2018-06-21-sqlite-parquet-vtable.markdown

   - parquet
 ---

+_Hello, reader!
+If you work with big files and S3, you may find my [s3patch](https://s3patch.com) utility useful._

+---
 _This blog post explains the motivation for the creation of a SQLite virtual table extension for Parquet files.
 Go to [cldellow/sqlite-parquet-vtable](https://github.com/cldellow/sqlite-parquet-vtable) if you just want the code._

 I was playing around with a project to visualize data from the 2016 Canada census.
 The raw data from Stats Canada is a 1291 MB CSV [^1].
 The CSV has 12,000,000 rows, each capturing metrics for men and women in a census area.
 Over 5,000 census areas are covered, with 2,200 dimensions in each.
 I wanted to find out what percentage of people travelled by bicycle in three particular cities.